nymtech/nym/documentation/operators/src/nodes/nymvisor-upgrade.md

 ```

 ### Initialising your Nymvisor Instance
-> This example will use the Mix Node binary as an example - however replacing `nym-mixnode` with any other supported binary will work the same.
+> This example will use the Nym Node binary as an example - however replacing `nym-node` with any other supported binary will work the same.

 Initialise your Nymvisor instance with the following command.
 You must initialise Nymvisor with the binary you wish to add upgrades for: